Quick Answer

 To understand how a credit score works, follow these key steps:

-1. Lenders gather your financial information: Credit reporting agencies — primarily Equifax, Experian, and TransUnion — collect your credit history data, including payment history and credit utilization.
+1. Lenders gather your financial information: Credit reporting agencies, primarily Equifax, Experian, and TransUnion, collect your credit history data, including payment history and credit utilization.

-2. Your credit score is calculated: Companies like FICO or VantageScore will calculate your credit score using the data gathered.
-The formula used is not publicly disclosed but includes factors such as credit utilization and length of credit history.
+2. Your credit score is calculated: Companies like FICO or VantageScore calculate your credit score using the data gathered.
+The formula is not publicly disclosed but includes factors such as credit utilization and length of credit history.
 According to FICO’s official breakdown, payment history carries the greatest weight at 35%, followed by amounts owed at 30%.

-It’s essential to track your score regularly and understand how it impacts your creditworthiness.
-A higher score can improve your chances of qualifying for loans and lines of credit with better terms and interest rates.
-In contrast, a lower score could make it harder to get approved or result in higher fees and interest rates.
-Safer financial practices, such as timely payments and low credit utilization, can enhance your creditworthiness.
+Monitoring your score regularly also helps you understand how specific actions, paying down a card, opening a new account, move the needle.
+A higher score improves your chances of qualifying for loans and lines of credit with better terms.
+A lower score can mean outright denial or rates high enough to make borrowing costly.
 Tools offered by issuers such as Chase Credit Journey and services from Experian allow consumers to monitor their scores for free.

 Credit Score Ranges at a Glance